-The name of the hill is currently being listed by the point (Pt.
-499.1m) notation until this list is published and its reclassification from Uchaf to 490m Sub-Uchaf is due to analysis of LIDAR data by Aled Williams.
+The name of the hill is Cwar yr Ystrad and its inclusion as a Sub-Twmpau is due to LIDAR analysis conducted by Aled Williams.
 LIDAR (Light Detection & Ranging) is highly accurate height data that is now freely available for much of England and Wales.

 Aled’s analysis of LIDAR data gives the hill the following details: